wavingtide/programming-knowledge-hub/devops/terraform.md

 State is the status of the managed infrastructure and configuration.
 By default, it is stored in a local file called `terraform.tfstate`.

 Terraform uses state to determine which changes to make to your infrastructure.
 Prior to any operation, Terraform does a refresh to update the state with real infrastructure.

+## Backend
+Backend are responsible for storing state and providing an API for state locking.

+## Workspace
+Terraform starts with a single workspace called `default`.

+The current workspace can be used using `${teraform.workspace}`.